Almaty International Airport (ALA) Kazakhstan's largest airport. Kazakhstan Airlines like Air Astana and FlyArystan operate many flights.

 The city's transport infrastructure focuses on its inland position.

-Prepare for your departure from Almaty to make sure it's a smooth exit.
+Prepare for your departure from Almaty for a hassle-free exit.

-ALA lounges, restaurants, cafes, duty-vat-free shopping, and ATMs in the leaving area.
-Train and bus stations no-frills waiting areas, cafes, restrooms.
+ALA lounges, restaurants, cafes, duty-free shopping, and ATMs in the exit area.
+Public transport by train and bus stations no-frills waiting areas, cafes, restrooms.

-Kazakhstan typically levies no specific exit fees or taxes on departing travelers.
+Kazakhstan typically levies there are no exit fees on departing travelers.

 For international flights, ensure your migration card receives a stamp upon exit.